Sri Lanka will investigate allegations of intelligence complicity in 2019 Easter bombings

-COLOMBO, Sri Lanka — (AP) — Sri Lanka's government will appoint a parliamentary committee to investigate allegations made in a British television report that Sri Lankan intelligence had complicity in the 2019 Easter Sunday bombings that killed 269 people.
+COLOMBO, Sri Lanka — (AP) — Sri Lanka's government will appoint a parliamentary committee to investigate allegations made in a British television report that officials with the South Asian country's intelligence had complicity in the 2019 Easter Sunday bombings that killed 269 people, including 42 foreigners from 14 countries.

+The attacks, which included simultaneous suicide bombings, targeted three churches — two Catholic and one Protestant — and three tourist hotels during Easter celebrations.

-A man interviewed in the Channel 4 videos released Tuesday said he arranged a meeting between a local Islamic State-inspired group and a top state intelligence official to hatch a plot to create insecurity in Sri Lanka and enable Gotabaya Rajapaksa to win the presidential election later that year.
+A man interviewed in the Channel 4 videos released Tuesday said he arranged a meeting between a local Islamic State-inspired group, National Thowheed Jamath, and a top state intelligence official to hatch a plot to create insecurity in Sri Lanka and enable Gotabaya Rajapaksa to win the presidential election later that year.

 On Wednesday, opposition leader Sajith Premadasa called for an international inquiry into the bombing attack.
 “A large majority of the people are of the view that a fair local investigation has not been conducted into this attack," Premadasa said in Parliament.